felipedbene/sf/README.md

 5. Annotate the graph with the irregularity results, print a summary table, and produce `claim_irregularity_map.html` and `claim_graph.graphml`.
 6. Display progress bars in the terminal while processing messages, parsing events, and building the graph.

+The script caches downloaded emails, extracted text, and OpenAI analysis results in the `cache` directory.
+Run the script with `--refresh` to ignore the cache and fetch fresh data.

 ## Output Files

 - **claim_irregularity_map.html** – interactive visualization of event relationships with irregularities highlighted.